 Where is the Church?

-Here is that which answers to the second truth of which I have spoken with regard to Christ.
+Here that which answers to the second truth of which I have spoken with regard to Christ.

 {118}

-While Christ sits at the right hand of God, until the Lord makes His enemies His footstool, the Holy Ghost, who was sent from on high when Jesus Himself went up to the Father, remains here on earth a witness of the redemption of those that are His, and the power of their gathering together again in one body&#8212;of the gathering of the Church, which is the body of Him who, as its Head, is seated at the right hand of God.
+While Christ sits at the right hand of God, until the Lord makes His enemies His footstool, the Holy Ghost, who was sent from on high when Jesus Himself went up to the Father, remains here on earth a witness of the redemption of those that are His, and the power of their gathering together again in one body -- of the gathering of the Church, which is the body of Him who, as its Head, is seated at the right hand of God.
 That is to say, just as Christ on the cross accomplished redemption, Christ, at the right hand of God, gathers together the Church on the earth by the Holy Ghost whom He has sent from on high from the Father.